cyberp/BMP180/README.md

 # BMP180 Library

-Library for using the [BMP180](https://www.bosch-sensortec.com/bst/products/all_products/bmp180) temperature sensor in Arduino projects.
+Library for using the [BMP180](https://oberguru.net/elektronik/bmp180/bmp180.html) temperature sensor in Arduino projects.

+Written by Joachim Schwender.

+Two versions: one implementation of integer aritmetic, another in floating point.
+If your device can handle floating point, this version is preferred, as the rounding noise is much better.

-Originally written by Christian Paul, 2014-2015.
-Reviewed by J. Schwender 2018 This software is released under the terms of the MIT license.
+This software is released under the terms of the MIT license.
 See the file LICENSE or LIZENZ for details, please.

+See the examples for using the library.